richwidgets/richwidgets/README.md

 > A JavaScript project containing standalone javascript widgets based on Bootstrap, jQuery UI and other third-party widgets, styled with LESS.

+## Why another widget set?

+In the RichWidgets project we are curating a set of OSS responsive javascript widgets.
+Existing OSS widgets are leveraged wherever possible, either consuming them directly as widgets, or by composing them into new widgets.
+These widgets are then made available through this project with a consistent API and Look and Feel - making it easier for you to add rich functionality to your web apps (or web frameworks!).

+The current RichWidget architecture is centered around the [jQuery UI widget factory](http://api.jqueryui.com/jQuery.widget/) with [LESS](http://lesscss.org) & [Bootstrap](http://getbootstrap.com) for styling and theming.
+Candidate widgets that do not use the widget factory will be wrapped with the widget factory to provide a consistent widget API.

-## Users ##
+## Using the widgets ##

+Preview the widgets and see some sample use cases on our demo site: http://richwidgets.github.io.

-Compiled files are avilable in the <code>[dist](https://github.com/richwidgets/richwidgets/tree/master/dist)</code> directory.
+Compiled assets are currently available in the project's <code>[dist](https://github.com/richwidgets/richwidgets/tree/master/dist)</code> directory.
 You can drop them in your project or directly.
-Alternatively use the LESS and raw JavaScript files from the
+Alternatively use the raw LESS and JavaScript files from the
 <code>[src](https://github.com/richwidgets/richwidgets/tree/master/src)</code> directory.

 ## Build from source ##